david-james-davis/wolfi-nodejs-base/README.md

 This repo is responsible for:

 * Creating a hardened Wolfi-based Node.js image.
-* Publishing the image to GitHub Container Registry.
+* Publishing the image to my GitHub Container Registry.